TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/06 - Joshua/Joshua 6/Joshua 6.11.md

 ---

-So he caused the ark of Jehovah to compass the city, going about it once: and they came into the camp, and lodged in the camp.
+So he caused the ark of Yahweh to go around the city, going about it once.
+Then they came into the camp, and lodged in the camp.